|

 Edited by Andy Ross

 The sciences aim to explain the world.
-But as universities expanded, the
+But universities let the humanities

-humanities began to displace the sciences from the curriculum.
-For subjects
+displace the sciences from the curriculum.
+For subjects like English, the

-to study literature in order to sympathize with life in all its forms.
+were taught to study literature in order to sympathize with life in all its

+forms.
+The central discipline of a subject like English was criticism.
 The

-central discipline of a subject like English was criticism.
-The same was

-true of art history and musicology.
-You taught these subjects by way of
+same was true of art history and musicology.

 Taste

-and judgment are faculties that we develop as part of the transition from
+and judgment are faculties we develop as part of the transition from

 The restoration of judgment to its central place in the humanities will

-require an insistence that the real purpose of universities is not to
+require an insistence that the real purpose of universities is to present

-rite of passage into something better.
-And who has the right to say that one
+students with a rite of passage into something better.

 AR I must concede that I